dechamps/kmlpipe/README.md

 each house, a single Link that points to the nearest supermarket, along with its distance to the house.

+### Zones

+A kmlpipe Zone is a special kind of Placemark that represents an area in the form of a circle (more specifically, a disc) centred on the coordinates of the Placemark.
+A Zone Placemark has a `kmlpipe:Radius` child element with a `miles` attribute that indicates the radius of the zone in miles.

+(TODO: the use of the mile unit here is due to the fact that the concept of Zones was originally specific to the Nestoria interface.
+We should really change that to use meters.)

+Zones are typically used as a filtering mechanism.
+For example, one can build Links between places and Zones and then use `util/filter-zones` to identify which places fall into which Zones.

 ## Practical considerations

 To simplify tool implementation, and to reduce the likelihood of invalid calls,